 On the Lymington/Yarmouth route, travellers can also enjoy the magic of the New Forest as part of their holiday.
-Despite the extended hot summer spell in 2010 and plenty of happy holiday makers using us to get to the Isle of Wight, Wightlink has had to weather some stormy business waters over the past 12 months particularly in Lymington.
+Despite the extended hot summer spell in 2010 and plenty of happy holiday makers using us to get to the Isle of Wight, Wightlink has had to weather some stormy business waters over recent years, particularly in Lymington.

 Our actions as “competent authority” for the small area surrounding our Lymington berth (a hang-over from ‘Sealink’, nationalised days) were judicially reviewed in the High Court in February 2010.
 The judge found that we had introduced the Wight Class ferries without properly undertaking an Appropriate Assessment of any adverse effect that the ferries may have on Sites protected by the European Union Habitats Directive.
 We had taken detailed advice from experts but this was not judged to be sufficient.

 No company, and no CEO, relishes any of their procedures being described as “unlawful” and we have devoted a good deal of time in 2010 to setting matters right.
 In October, after taking into account advice from Natural England and legal and habitat experts, and without taking commercial considerations into account, our board reached a provisional Appropriate Assessment that the operation of the Wight Class ferries, berth works in Lymington and habitat creation works close to the ferries’ route will not have an adverse effect on the European Sites.